talorlik/docker-compose-and-jenkins-casc/README.md

 ### Jenkins won't start

-1. Check logs: `docker-compose logs jenkins`
+1. Check logs: `docker compose logs jenkins`
 2. Verify Docker socket permissions: The Jenkins container needs read/write access.
 The socket should be owned by `root:docker` with permissions `srw-rw----` (typically mode `0660`).
 Check with: `ls -l /var/run/docker.sock`
 3. Ensure ports `8080` and `50000` are not in use